 CLM stands for Collaborative Lifecycle Management.
 It is an integrated solution for effective Application Lifecycle Management (ALM).
 Essentially, it provides integrations between the three core processes at the foundation of an organization’s Software Development Lifecycle (SDLC):

-- Change and Configuration
+- Change and Configuration Management (CCM)

 - Quality Management (QM)